 So, how long does pork stay good in the freezer?

-You can store the pork in the freezer for 4 to 6 months.
-I do suggest using it before 3 months though for the best taste and texture.
+You can store the pork in the freezer for up to 6 months.
+For better taste and texture, I suggest using it within 3 months.

 Keep in mind that power outages, opening and closing the freezer constantly, and placing hot foods in the freezer can cause the temperature to rise.
 If the temperature gets too warm, the pork can still go bad.

-Here are the guidelines to freeze pork properly:
+Here are the guidelines for freezing pork properly:

-There you go – you now know how long pork lasts past its best by date.
-This makes it a lot easier for you to get on the right side of food safety and ensure that you only cook the safest and healthiest foods for your family.
+There you go – now you know how long pork lasts past its sell-by date.
+This makes it a lot easier for you to prevent food poisoning and ensures the food you cook for your family is safe.